metalsmith/default-values/README.md

 ## Features

 - sets default values for metadata keys and file contents on files matched by pattern
-- does not overwrite or transform key values that are already defined
+- does not overwrite or transform key values that are already defined, unless `strategy: 'overwrite'`.
 - can set computed defaults based on other metadata

 ## Installation